 Traveling and Working in Russia

-I have been there a number of times, mainly to Sankt-Peterburg.
+I have visited Russia a number of times, mainly Sankt-Peterburg.

 Why was I there?
-USAID, a US government foreign-aid agency, gave money to AIHA, the American International Health Alliance, a non-profit organization based on I Street in Washington DC, to set up partnerships between hospitals in the US and hospitals and medical schools throughout the former Soviet Union.
+USAID, a US government foreign-aid agency, gave money to AIHA, the American International Health Alliance, a non-profit organization based in Washington DC, to set up partnerships between hospitals in the US and hospitals and medical schools throughout the former Soviet Union.

 Jewish Hospital in Louisville, Kentucky, was partnered with a hospital and post-graduate nursing school in Sankt-Peterburg.